Eco-Friendly Holidays in St Ives

 Often one of the hardest things to cut back on in an attempt to be more environmentally conscious is our use of the car.

-But, there’s no need to worry about that during your stay in St Ives; once you arrive in the town there’s little need for a vehicle.
+But, there’s no need to worry about that during your eco-friendly holidays in St Ives; once you arrive in the town there’s little need for a vehicle.

 The town has excellent public transport connections including bus links and the St Ives railway branch line.
 Public transport is a great option for low emission, environmentally-friendly travel in Cornwall.